Looking for the fast answer? Check out our FAQ on "How often to change the air filter".

 How to replace your return air filter

-- Locate your return air vents.
+- Find your return air vents.

 - Verify the filter type is the one recommended by the manufacturer.

-- If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.
+- If the filter is dirty, replace with the manufacturer’s recommended filter of the same size and type.